BID Programs & Publications

 Transportation

 Spend more time in Georgetown, and less coming and going.
-At its core, the BID’s transportation program is focused on just that—continuously advocating, planning and making accessibility improvements, from alleviating rush hour traffic, to reconfiguring the pedestrian experience, and installing a new cycletrack for cyclists.
-In addition to short-term solutions, the BID continues to chip away at long-term transportation goals, including building growing support for an aerial Georgetown-Rosslyn gondola.
+At its core, the BID’s transportation program is focused on just that—continuously advocating, planning and making accessibility improvements, from alleviating rush hour traffic, to reconfiguring the pedestrian experience, installing a new cycletrack for cyclists, and working on the Water Street Staircase Rehabilitation & Capital Crescent Trail Trailhead Project.
+In addition to short-term solutions, the BID continues to chip away at long-term transportation goals, including building growing support for an aerial Georgetown-Rosslyn gondola and other transit enhancements.
 Georgetown’s appeal is timeless, but the ways in which residents and visitors access it is ever-evolving.

 Homeless Services Support

-Friendship Place provides homeless outreach services in and around Georgetown for the Georgetown BID.
+Georgetown Ministry Center provides homeless outreach services in and around Georgetown for the Georgetown BID.
 Street Outreach services include ongoing rounds throughout the Georgetown community to engage with individuals in need, touchpoints with local businesses, and following up on new concerns within the community.
 Street Outreach service members are not an emergency response team, and have no authority to move or remove individuals from locations.
 Rather, we can engage with and encourage individuals to relocate or to clean-up their belongings, and to begin building bridges – or reconnecting them – to services.
-Friendship Place has also created a guide to help provide contacts and resources for those who may need assistance.

 Public Safety